 We do much more than just meet up every fortnight to talk about photography.
 The APG is dedicated to helping its members improve their photographic skills and this page tells you more about how we try to do that.

 APG meetings are held every two weeks, on a Thursday evening, starting at 7:30pm for 30 minutes chat, then the 'formal' part of the meeting starts at 8pm and ends at 10pm.
-Currently we are meeting online, but hope to be back in our usual venue, the Saracens Head, Little Brington later in 2021.
+Currently we are meeting online, but hope to be back in our new venue, the Long Buckby Rugby Club from February 2022.

 Our regular outings are an opportunity for you to practice your skills in Seeing and Taking photographs.
 The more advanced photographers in the APG have all agreed to help the beginners at these sessions, so everyone can come back having learned new skills and taken some good images.